Whiteknight/ParserObjects/docs/v3/parsers_core.md

 var parser = Pratt(config => { ... });
 ```

-For detailed information about configuring and using the `Pratt` parser, see the [Pratt Parser page](parsers_pratt.md)
+For detailed information about configuring and using the `Pratt` parser, see the [Pratt Parser page](parsers_pratt.md).
+It may be simpler to use in many situations than the `LeftApply` and `RightApply` parsers are.

 ## Referencing Parsers